2 Days in Kuala Lumpur

 Final Thoughts on Kuala Lumpur

-We leave KL with such gratitude for newfound friends but as often before during our travels, we felt that three days were nowhere near enough in Malaysia.
+We leave KL with such gratitude for our newfound friends, but as often before during our travels, we felt that three days in Malaysia were nowhere near enough.

-It was like a tasty appetizer and we would love to return to Kuala Lumpur and of course realize there is more to Malaysia than Kuala Lumpur.
+It was like a tasty appetizer, and we would love to return to Kuala Lumpur and realize there is more to Malaysia than Kuala Lumpur.

-Thanks to Cathy and Alan for your hospitality and to Ross and Amanda for connecting us.
-If you are ever in Vancouver, we would love to see you and you know you have a place to stay.
+Thank you, Cathy and Alan, for your hospitality, and Ross and Amanda for connecting us.
+If you are ever in Vancouver, we would love to see you, and you know you have a place to stay.

 5050 Travelog Destinations